News & Events

 To apply for the certificate, download the application form from Gov.ie.

-This tax credit could be the beginning of a new era for the gaming industry in Ireland, which is sure to positively impact the economy and job market.
-This could lead to the creation of new digital games jobs in the sector and a more diverse and competitive gaming industry.
 At Cronin and Co, we provide a comprehensive range of taxation services to our clients.
 If you have any further queries, get in touch with a member of our tax accounting team today.

 WRITTEN BY: